Ken Block: Personal life and death

 On January 2, 2023, Ken Block died at age 55 in a snowmobile accident near his ranch in Woodland, Utah.
 The Wasatch County sheriff's department reported that Block had been riding in the Mill Hollow area when his snowmobile upended on a steep slope and landed on top of him.
 Block was declared dead at the scene of the accident.
-As a mark of respect, the number 43 would be retired from the World Rally Championship for the 2023 season in his honor.
-Hoonigan confirmed in a statement on Instagram, "It's with our deepest regrets that we can confirm that Ken Block passed away in a snowmobile accident today.
-Ken was a visionary, a pioneer and an icon.
-And most importantly, a father and husband.
-He will be incredibly missed."
+As a mark of respect, the number 43 was retired from the World Rally Championship for the 2023 season in his honor.
+Hoonigan confirmed Block's death.